johannkm/chrome-ext-notes/INSTRUCTIONS.md

 });
 ```
 Test out the buttons in Chrome.
-You should get a notification when you click either button.
+You should see the "todo: save" and "todo: clear" messages appear under the Console tab in the Developer Tools when you click either button.
+To get to the Developer Tools, right click on the icon and click "Inspect popup".

 ### 7. Save the notes with chrome.storage
 We will save the notes locally using Chrome's storage API in JavaScript.